 In mid-March 2020, due to significant disruptions in the commercial paper markets, we began to borrow directly under our \$1.2 billion syndicated line of credit in lieu of issuing commercial paper.
-As of March 31, 2020, we had \$180 million of borrowings outstanding under this line of credit.
-The cost of these borrowings is higher than our normal cost of financing with commercial paper, but using this line of credit instead of commercial paper does not affect our total available liquidity since we would otherwise need to reserve committed amounts under this line of credit to support any commercial paper outstanding.
+As of June 30, 2020, we had repaid the borrowings under this line of credit with the proceeds of commercial paper that we were able to issue as markets stabilized.

-We generally issue commercial paper, and recently borrowing directly under the \$1.2 billion line of credit, to provide interim financing of our expenses related to the construction of Vogtle Units No. 3 and No. 4 which we repay with the proceeds from long-term funding sources.
-Our loan guaranteed by the Department of Energy is our preferred source of long-term financing of eligible costs for Vogtle Units No. 3 and No. 4.
-See Note L of Notes to Unaudited Consolidated Financial Statements and "- Financing Activities-Department of Energy-Guaranteed Loans" for additional information regarding the Department of Energy-guaranteed loans.
+We generally issue commercial paper to provide interim financing of our expenses related to the construction of Vogtle Units No. 3 and No. 4 which we repay with the proceeds from long-term funding sources.
+Our loan guaranteed by the Department of Energy is our preferred source of long-term financing of eligible costs for Vogtle Units No. 3 and No. 4, and in June 2020, we used the proceeds of a \$444 million advance under this loan to repay commercial paper.
+See Note L of Notes to Unaudited Consolidated Financial Statements and "-Financing Activities-Department of Energy-Guaranteed Loans" for additional information regarding the Department of Energy-guaranteed loans.

 On March 27, 2020, we amended our JPMorgan Chase line of credit, increasing the commitment from \$150 million to \$363 million.
 On March 31, 2020, we borrowed \$213 million under this line of credit to purchase \$212.8 million of pollution control bonds that were subject to mandatory tender on April 1, 2020.
+As of June 30, 2020, these borrowings remained outstanding; however we subsequently repaid these borrowings from the proceeds of commercial paper we issued in July 2020.

-Under our unsecured committed lines of credit, we have the ability to issue letters of credit totaling \$973 million in the aggregate, of which \$509 million remained available at March 31, 2020.
+Under our unsecured committed lines of credit, we have the ability to issue letters of credit totaling \$973 million in the aggregate, of which \$508.6 million remained available at June 30, 2020.
 However, amounts related to issued letters of credit reduce the amount that would otherwise be available to draw for working capital needs.
 Also, due to the requirement to have 100% dedicated backup for any commercial paper outstanding, any amounts drawn under our committed credit facilities for working capital or related to issued letters of credit will reduce the amount of commercial paper that we can issue.
 The majority of our outstanding letters of credit are for the purpose of providing credit enhancement on variable rate demand bonds.

 Three of our credit facilities contain a financial covenant that requires us to maintain minimum levels of patronage capital.
-At March 31, 2020, the required minimum level was \$750 million and our actual patronage capital was \$1.0 billion.
+At June 30, 2020, the required minimum level was \$750 million and our actual patronage capital was \$1.0 billion.
 These agreements contain an additional covenant that limits our secured indebtedness and unsecured indebtedness, both as defined in the credit agreements, to \$14.0 billion and \$4.0 billion, respectively.
-At March 31, 2020, we had \$9.7 billion of secured indebtedness and \$794.9 million of unsecured indebtedness outstanding.
+At June 30, 2020, we had \$9.9 billion of secured indebtedness and \$689.0 million of unsecured indebtedness outstanding.